POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/installation-issues.rst

 1. **Slow `conda` solving:

 `conda` can be very slow and sometimes gets stuck on "Verifying transaction" or "Executing transaction", especially when installing packages on a cluster.
-It creates many small files, which can be difficult for HPC clusters to solve.
+It creates many small files, which can be difficult for HPC clusters to handle.
 One way to speed up the installation is to use the `mamba` package manager, which is a drop-in replacement for `conda` but is much faster (`click here for more details <https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community>`_).
 Please proceed at your own discretion, as this has not been fully vetted.
 Alternatively, you can install the `libmamba` solver to speed up the solving process for new installations in a `conda` environment.
 To install the `libmamba` solver, run the following command in your `conda` environment of choice or `base` `conda` environment: